-Except as otherwise provided in this section 3.D., a participant shall remain eligible to participate in university benefits (including deferred compensation and health benefits) as a full-time faculty member.
+Benefits.
+Except as otherwise provided in this section 3.D., a participant shall remain eligible to participate in university benefits (including deferred compensation and health benefits) as a full-time faculty member, in accordance with the terms of the applicable plan documents.
 A participant who has reached the age of 59 1⁄2 may elect to receive distributions from the participant’s 403(b) deferred compensation plan.
 A participant who has reached the age of 70 1⁄2 may elect to receive distributions from the participant’s 457 deferred compensation plan.
-Upon electing to receive distributions from the participant’s 403(b) or 457 deferred compensation plan, the participant shall no longer be entitled to make contributions to the deferred compensation plan or receive any university matching contributions to such plan.

 Part-time teaching after retirement.
 After the conclusion of the phase-in period, a retired faculty member may teach on a part-time basis, if the Dean agrees, the teaching meets a curricular need, and the budget to pay the retired faculty member is available.